FlynnPeters15/Regime-Switching-Portfolio-Polygon/README.md

 ## Overview

 This repository contains a **quantitative trading research project** that implements regime-switching portfolio allocation using **Hidden Markov Models (HMMs)**.
-The system analyzes asset features, infers market regimes, and applies pre-defined allocation rules to optimize risk/return.
-Performance is benchmarked against a **buy-and-hold SPY portfolio**.
+The example implementation is based on **my personal portfolio** of BTC-USD, VOO, VUG, and GLDM, benchmarked against SPY.
+However, the framework is flexible — anyone is welcome to add their own assets into the model by editing the `ASSETS` list and updating the allocation policy.
+This makes the project both a teaching tool and a customizable backtesting framework.

 ---